Abdul Rauf Aliza: Formerly secret Joint Task Force Guantanamo assessment

 On April 25, 2011, whistleblower organization WikiLeaks published formerly secret assessments drafted by Joint Task Force Guantanamo analysts.

 His JTF-GTMO assessment was three pages long, and was dated October 26, 2004.

 It started with a recommendation to his Administrative Review Board that he should be transferred from Guantanamo, for further detention, and characterized him as of low intelligence value and as a medium threat.

 The memo was signed by camp commandant Jay W. Hood.

 In an article that conflated Abdul Rauf Aliza with a senior Taliban leader named Mullah Abdul Rauf, The Washington Post quoted from his formerly secret Joint Task Force Guantanamo assessment:

 Assessed not to be a threat, Rauf was recommended for transfer out and continued detainment in another country.

 Death

-Mullah Abdul Rauf was killed in a US Air Force drone strike in the Helmand Province on 9 February 2015.
+Mullah Abdul Rauf was killed in a US Air Force drone strike in the Helmand Province on 9 February 2015, one day short of his 34th birthday.
 It was said that the car he was travelling in was filled with ammunition and exploded.
 Rauf, his brother-in-law, and four Pakistani militants were said to have been killed.